SingAvi/Bulk_Youtube_DL/README.md

 3.Much effecient work

+## Steps To Execute
+  - Clone project
+  - Add your links in the ".txt" file provided
+  - Open Terminal and push down to the directory of the project
+  - Execute by typing
+    - python bulk_download.py
+  - Let it Run until shows 100% completed.

 ### People are invited to bring in changes for the same or add new features.
 ### Pull Request for same

+# Do not forget to :star: the project if pleased by it.

 # Happy Coding ♥